Nissan Note review

 The latest Nissan Note is just as practical as ever, but it's now more stylish and better to drive, too

-The chassis has been tweaked for European roads so it's better to drive as well.
+The chassis has been tweaked for European roads so it's better to drive as well and Nissan does off a Ride and Handling pack on certain models, but even with it fitted the Note can't match the Fiesta for fun.
 There's lots of new safety equipment, including a surround view camera system, lane departure warning and blind spot monitoring.

 There are four good-value trim levels to choose from: Visia, Acenta, Acenta Premium and Tekna.
-We'd go for the diesel version as it gets great economy and is punchy on the road, but go for the petrol 1.2 if you are planning to make shorter journeys.
+We'd go for the diesel version as it gets great economy and is punchy on the road, but go for the petrol 1.2 if you're not going to be covering very many miles per year.

 Our choice: Note 1.5 dCi Acenta Premium